Throwaway59231/purpura/README.md

 # enhanced default
-A BetterDiscord theme based off of mobile Discord, with enhancements here and there.
+A BetterDiscord theme based off of mobile Discord, with enhancements..

 ## Features
 - Combines Stickers, Gif, and Emoji button into one